-(1) 110 e clerks of the chancery courts shall charge the following lees. · · the act of certifying copies of filed documents, th complete document \$1.00 lien, re per bo cording each deed, will, lease, amendment, subordination, elease, cancellation, order, decree, oath, etc., ok and page listed where applicable, each deed of trust, or ¢25.00 any of her document, for the first five (5) pages \$25.00 Each a dditional page \$1.00 (c) (i) Recording oil and gas leases, cancellations, etc., including indexing in general indices; for the first fifteen (15) pages \$18.00 Each additional page \$1.00 (ii) Sectional index entries per section or subdivision lot \$1.00 (iii) Recording each oil and gas assignment per assignee per each book and page listed \$18.00
+(1) The clerks of the chancery courts shall charge the following fees:

-(d) (i) Furnishing copies of any papers of reco rd or on file: If performed by the clerk or his employee, per page \$.50 If performed by any other person, per page \$.25 (ii) Entering marginal notations on docume ents of record \$1.00 (e) For each day's attendance on the board of super for himself and one (1) deputy, each rvisors, \$20.00 (f) For other services as clerk of the board of supe an allowance shall be made to him (payable semia at the July and January meetings) out of the county an annual sum not exceeding nnually (g) For each day's attendance on the chancery court to be approved by the chancellor: rt, For the first chancellor sitting only, clerk and two each (2) deputies, \$85.00 For the second chancellor sitting, clerk only \$85.00 Provided that the fees herein prescribed shall be the remuneration for the clerk and his deputies for atte chancery court. (h) On order of the court, clerks and not more than may be allowed five (5) extra days for each term of attendance upon the court to get up records. · · · (i) For public service not otherwise specifically pr the chancery court may by order allow the clerk to by the county on the order of the board of supervis an annual sum not exceeding be paid (j) For each civil filing, to be deposited into the Civil Legal Assistance Fund \$5.00
+(a) For the act of certifying copies of filed documents, for each complete document (b) (i) Recording each deed, will, lease, amendment, subordination, lien, release, cancellation, order, decree, oath, etc., per book and page listed where applicable, each deed of trust, or any other document, for the first five (5) pages (ii) Each additional page \$25.00 \$1.00 (c) (i) Recording oil and gas leases, cancellations, etc., including indexing in general indices; for the first (5) pages (ii) Recording each oil and gas assignment, amendment of assignment, release, etc., \$25.00 first five (5) pages \$25.00 per additional assignee \$18.00 (iii) Each additional page \$1.00 (iv) Sectional index entries per section or subdivision lot \$1.00 (v) Archive fee \$1.00 (vi) Entering marginal notations, if requested on document or by cover letter, pertaining to the recording of any oil and gas document only per book and page \$4.00 (d) (i) Furnishing copies of any papers of record or on file:If performed by the clerk or his employee, per pageIf performed by any other person, per page(ii) Entering marginal notations on documents of record \$.50 \$.25 \$1.00 r each day's attendance on the board of supervisors, mself and one (1) deputy, each \$20.00 an allo other services as clerk of the board of supervisors owance shall be made to him (payable semiannually July and January meetings) out of the county treasury, and sum not exceeding \$3,000.00 r each day's attendance on the chancery court, approved by the chancellor: For the e first chancellor sitting only, clerk and two (2) deputies, \$85.00 For th e second chancellor sitting, clerk only \$85.00 remur ded that the fees herein prescribed shall be the total aeration for the clerk and his deputies for attending ery court. may b n order of the court, clerks and not more than two (2) deputies e allowed five (5) extra days for each term of court for ance upon the court to get up records. the ch r public service not otherwise specifically provided for, ancery court may by order allow the clerk to be paid county on the order of the board of supervisors, mual sum not exceeding \$5,000.00 (j) Fo e each civil filing, to be deposited into the Legal Assistance Fund \$5.00